Decodable Reading Passages in 1st Grade

 Read the Decodable Text

 Now it is time to read the phonics-based reading passage!
 Students should be able to read the text independently.
 There may be a few high-frequency words that you need to introduce prior to reading.
-Again, I recommend having the students read the passage multiple times to work on fluency.
+Have the students read the passage multiple times to work on fluency.

 Search for Words within the Decodable Reading Passage

-Once students have read the text, then they search through the passage and find all the words that fit the word pattern being taught.
+Next, students search through the passage and find all the words that fit the word pattern being taught.
 You can have children circle or highlight them.
 Then, they write them on the list at the bottom center of the page.
 You can see students are getting a TON of practice with the new phonics skill!!!

 Reading Comprehension

 After reading and finding the words, it is time for students to do some reading comprehension work!
-At this level, students complete a cloze reading activity.
+At this level, students complete a fill in the blank activity.
 Later in the year, students answer questions about the text.
 This is a great way to get students back into the text one more time!

 A picture of the back cover of the decodable reading passage.
 Students write words with the phonics pattern.
 It is a great way to assess student learning.